Grants for Community-Led Mitigation Projects

 2. If selected for award, an Agreement between Larimer County and the grant recipient is required prior to finalizing the award and receiving funds.
 The Agreement will include the amount of the grant award, and will address the scope of the funding award, the timeline for project completion, monitoring and reporting requirements, and other conditions.

-3. After receiving and finalizing an award, and prior to any project work beginning, a community project kick off meeting with all stakeholders involved must occur.
+3. After receiving and finalizing an award, a community meeting must be held where the project is discussed with the community.
 OEM must be made aware of the meeting and attending stakeholders prior to the meeting occurring.
 An OEM representative will attend if able.

 4. If a funded project changes from the initial application and budget, a written change request is required and OEM must approve the change before any dollars are spent, in order for those expenses to be eligible for reimbursement.